tecladocode/web-dev-bootcamp/curriculum/section05/lectures/08_step_6_coding_page_structure/README.md

 </article>
 ```

-I've contained the heading and the date inside a `<div>` element, which doesn't have semantic element.
-That is so we can keep them together in one line.
-We'll achieve that with CSS.
+I've contained the heading and the date inside a `<div>` element, because we don't have a more appropriate element that has more meaning.
+With a `div`, we'll keep the contained elements in one line using CSS.

-So in this case, we're using the `<div>` so that later on we can target it with CSS easily.

 For each new post we create, we'll add a new `<article>` element with that post's contents!